electrichasgoneaudi/electrichasgoneaudi.github.io/content/articles/e-tron-facelift-q8-etron-2024/_index.md

 </figure>

 With the e-tron range’s S model, Audi used a three-motor concept for the first time in large-scale production.
 Audi refined this setup for the new SQ8 e-tron.
 A 124-kW electric motor is at work on the front axle.

-There are two electric motors on the rear axle, each with 98 kW of output, separately powering a rear wheel.
+Two electric motors on the rear axle, each with 98 kW of output, separately power a rear wheel.
 This setup allows for a boost performance of up to 370 kW.

 The motor electronics can distribute the drive torque across both rear electric motors between both wheels within a split second.